nsmithuk/local-kms/README.md

 }
 ```
 ### Generating Asymmetric Keys in seed format
-Bash functions to help with generating keys to use as seeds.
-They are generated in PKCS8 format.
+The following shows 2 bash functions to generating keys to use as seeds.
+The keys are generated in PKCS8 format and
+formatted for use in seed.yaml.

+The linux packages `uuidgen` and `openssl` are required.

 #### RSA Key Generation
 ```bash